Hotel to say 'thank you' to first responders who fought downtown fire

 The meal is free to first responders; the public is invited to attend, though they will have to purchase their own lunch.

-Participating companies include Taverna Ale House, DeMo's, The Pit, 42nd St Oyster, and Skyetower Resturant and Lounge.
+Participating companies include Carolina Ale House, DeMo's, The Pit, 42nd St Oyster, and Skyetower Resturant and Lounge.

 Big Al's BBQ and Kona Ice, both food trucks, will also be on site.